Home » Vegetables & Sides » Mashed Sweet Potatoes

 Which is healthier, a sweet potato or an Irish potato?

-Each potato has different nutritional value and determining which is better for you really depends on what you are looking for in your diet.
-For example, sweet potatoes are lower in carbs and calories while Irish potatoes are lower in fat and sugar.
+Each potato has a different nutritional value, and determining which is better for you really depends on what you are looking for in your diet.
+For example, sweet potatoes are lower in carbs and calories, while Irish potatoes are lower in fat and sugar.

 Some of my other favorite pairings include Chili-Orange Glazed Pork Tenderloin, Easy Smoked Baby Back Ribs, and my most popular Best Grilled Salmon.